Single Ventricle Heart Defects (SVD)

-The ventricles are two of the heart’s four chambers (the other two are called atria).
+The ventricles are two of the hearts’ four chambers (the other two are called atria).
 The ventricles are responsible for pumping blood out of the heart.
 When a baby is born with only one of the ventricles functioning properly (or in some cases where a heart valve may be missing ), this group of heart defects are called “ single ventricle defects “.
 These include a group of quite different cardiac abnormalities.

 What causes single ventricle heart defects?

-These are heart defects that are present at birth.
+These are rare heart defects that are present at birth.
 The exact cause is not known but is probably related to a genetic abnormality.
 Some Single ventricle heart defects are often present with other congenital heart defects.

 What are the symptoms of single ventricle heart defects?